Libera-Chat/libera-chat.github.io/about.md

 operational and ensuring we have the right hardware and server platforms to operate the services we provide.

-The operations team comprises: bigpresh, edk, Fuchs, glguy, Md, mquin, and nhandler.
+The operations team comprises: bigpresh, edk, Fuchs, glguy, Md, mquin, nhandler, and tomaw.

 ## Wider staff and organisation membership